RobertKrawitz/OpenShift4-tools/docs/clusterbuster.md

    `lib/clusterbuster/workloads`.
 The workload file is a set of bash functions, as the file is sourced by clusterbuster.

-2. (Optional) Create one or more perl scripts, which go into `lib/clusterbuster/pod_files`.
-These scripts are written in Perl (sorry!) and are responsible for running workloads.
-Documenting them is Todo.
+2. (Optional) Create one or more workloads, which go into `lib/clusterbuster/pod_files`.
+These are the actual workloads, or scripts that run them.
+These are written in Python and are subclasses of `clusterbuster_pod_client`.

 3. (Optional) Create Python scripts to generate reports.
 If you don't do this and attempt to generate a report, you'll get only a generic